Five years after his disappearance, Antonio “TJ” Vela’s family casts wider net

 Over the years and as attention waned, his family has made several attempts to put the spotlight back on Vela.
 They’ve tried to get on “Dateline,” “Nancy Grace” and even “Ellen DeGeneres.”

-On March 14, followers of "The Vanished" heard Natalie Vela share her brother's story.
-It was the podcast's 334th episode.
+On March 14, followers of the podcast heard Natalie Vela Thompson share her brother’s story.
+It was the podcast’s 334th episode.

 Rivero and Jones both stressed the importance of casting a wide net.